Shrutika2026/Sqrock-WebDevelopment-Week2-CarrerNest-Task1/README.md

 ---

-# 📈 Acknowledgments

-Special thanks to **SQ Rock** for providing the internship opportunity, project guidance, and learning roadmap during the Web Development Internship Program.

----

 # 🔗 Connect With Me

 If you like this project, feel free to ⭐ star the repository and connect with me on LinkedIn.